-Mediacorp’s editorial and digital teams needed a CMS platform that would improve technical engineering efficiencies and editorial experiences while reducing operating costs.
+Mediacorp’s editorial and digital teams needed a content management system (CMS) platform that would improve technical engineering efficiencies and editorial experiences while reducing operating costs.

 Mediacorp fully transitioned its print publications to the digital space in 2000.
-However, this transition resulted in multiple CMS platforms and versions across the organization, including an enterprise proprietary CMS platform.
-Though the current CMS platform had worked in many areas for years, things were changing so fast that Mediacorp was experiencing more issues than ever before with managing content.
+However, this transition resulted in multiple content management systems (CMS) across the organization, including an enterprise proprietary CMS platform.
+Although their CMS platforms had success in many areas, things were changing so rapidly that Mediacorp was experiencing more issues than ever before.

-Mediacorp faced limited options on CMS vendors, resulting in high cost of implementation, licensing and support.
-The previous CMS provider had shifted their product roadmap to no longer be publishing-focused, resulting in a lack of support for Mediacorp’s growing requirements, including more complex workflows in content management, creation, curation, reusing and sharing.
+Mediacorp faced limited options on CMS vendors, resulting in high cost of implementation, licensing, and support.
+The previous CMS provider had shifted their product roadmap to no longer be publishing-focused, resulting in a lack of support for Mediacorp’s growing requirements.
+These included a more complex workflow with content management, creation, curation, reusing, and sharing.

 Additionally, engineering efficiencies were not met as Mediacorp was on a difficult path to upgrade their product version due to rigid design architecture and poor scalability.
 Limited support from professional services (including slow releases of new features and security updates that made them vulnerable to many issues) and the lack of community support also meant that intensive effort was needed for changes and customizations.

 With the added complexity of managing four CMS platforms with diverse technology specifications and team requirements, Mediacorp knew it was time to look for a more robust CMS that was marketer-friendly, scalable, and provided customization capabilities.
 The team was determined to find one single CMS solution to meet their needs.

 Mediacorp's process for evaluating CMSs was a joint effort by their digital and editorial teams.
 Mediacorp evaluated each vendor against their requirements for platform stability, editorial experience, and cost effectiveness.